Virtual dressing rooms and 3D body models: Fashion’s virtual future

 Using solutions such as 3DLOOK’s mobile body scanning technology, retailers can offer consumers far greater insight into how a garment will fit their unique body shape, providing an immediate sense of how a product will fit.
 Equipped with this body data, retailers can begin to explore 3D body avatar solutions that will enable consumers to try on clothes virtually from the comfort of their home.

 Fashion isn’t just exploring these technologies as a way to improve the online experience, however.
-In the wake of Covid-19, with fitting rooms likely to remain largely shut for the foreseeable future, AR solutions will undoubtedly play a significant role in adapting physical stores to cater to new health and safety expectations, as well as demand for reduced contact between customers and employees.
+In the wake of Covid-19, with fitting rooms likely to remain largely shut for the foreseeable future, AR clothing try on solutions will undoubtedly play a significant role in adapting physical stores to cater to new health and safety expectations, as well as demand for reduced contact between customers and employees.

 ASOS virtual models